Michal-Atlas/DawnStorm/System/index.md

 Two Characters actively involved in combat and interacting with their weapons roll-off.
 The Attack and Defence action's are the same as any other action, consider them skill checks adding appropriate Die Bonuses.
-I.E. Dodging an attack would require a Dexterity check, Blocking it with a shield would depend on whether you are deflecting or absorbing the force, resulting in your Dexterity or Body Bonuses to be added respectively, if you think of any more specific skills for you to use and gain extra Bonuses, go for it, get creative.
+I.E. Dodging an attack would require a `Dexterity` check, Blocking it with a shield would depend on whether you are deflecting or absorbing the force, resulting in your `Dexterity` or `Body` Bonuses to be added respectively, if you think of any more specific skills for you to use and gain extra Bonuses, go for it, get creative.

-### Spending Resources and Scarring

-When you are hit you must spend an amount of points from the appropriate Stat, no exceptions, if you have no more points to spend regularly you must scar yourself.
-You may spend already spent points in bulk for 2 + Double their worth, however you suffer a permanent wound.
-This is called *Scarring*.
-A Scar's *Rank* is how many points it spent.
-Scars may have many forms and the point of one big scar is to put into mechanics the fact that it is one big injury.
+When you are hit you lose Resources, 1 by default, however many effects alter this.

 #### Examples of Scars